 Erin Shigaki

 Shigaki is a 4th generation Japanese American artist.
 Her work is often grounded in the WWII incarceration of her people, and she is passionate about pursuing the power of solidarity.
 Erin’s activism includes work on the Minidoka Pilgrimage to the American prison camp where her family was incarcerated and with Tsuru for Solidarity, a nonviolent, abolitionist project of social justice advocates.
-She is the recipient of grants and commissions from 4Culture, Seattle OAC, Wing Luke Museum, the Warhol Foundation and others.
+She is the recipient of grants and commissions from ArtsWA, 4Culture, Seattle OAC, Wing Luke Museum, and others.
 She holds a BA from Yale.

 Artwork